 2: Don’t go to famous tourist attractions or cities

 The famous Chinese tourist attractions and cities are very busy.
-Beijing, Shanghai and Chengdu are cities which are very crowded during this week.
-The wall, the terracotta army and the panda parks are hot places as well.
+Beijing, Shanghai, and Chengdu are cities which are very crowded this week.
+The wall, the terracotta army, and the panda parks are hot places as well.
 For the daredevils out there, this is the time to get the real Chinese experience!

 Don’t panic, don’t rush, just go with the flow!
 Just remind yourself that you might not be used to the big crowds but the Chinese people are, so it will work out just fine.

 5: And most important: enjoy and explore the richness of the Chinese culture!

 During this Golden Week, there are so many celebration activities and ceremonies to attend.
 It is a great time to learn about the Chinees culture and experience China.
 So have fun and celebrate the day China has become a Republic!